Florida Is Tough On DUIs

 First-Time DUI Penalties

-While chances are slim, you will see the inside of a jail cell if you are convicted of a first-time DUI offense; unless there are complicating factors, you can generally expect to face the following consequences:
+While chances are slim, you may see the inside of a jail cell if you are convicted of a first-time DUI offense; unless there are complicating factors.
+You can generally expect to face the following consequences:

 - Revocation of your driver’s license for a period of time between six months and a year